-"Intent" and "knowledge" are elements of the offense charged in this case and must be proved beyond a reasonable doubt.
+"Intent" and "knowledge" are elements of the offenses charged in this case and must be proved beyond a reasonable doubt.
 The prosecution is not required to prove that the defendant knew that his acts or omissions were unlawful.
 An act is done "knowingly" if the defendant is aware of the act and does not act through ignorance, mistake, or accident.
 You may consider evidence of the defendant's words, acts, or omissions, along with all the other evidence, in deciding whether the defendant acted knowingly.

-FINAL INSTRUCTION NO. 3 -CONSPIRACY TO DISTRIBUTE MARIJUANA
+FINAL INSTRUCTION NO. 3 - CONSPIRACY TO DISTRIBUTE METHAMPHETAMINE

-The superceding indictment charges that, beginning at a time unknown but no later than January, 2003, and continuing through the date of the indictment, at Rapid City, in the District of South Dakota and elsewhere, the defendant, James Victor McGilberry, Jr., a/k/a "B.G.", did knowingly and intentionally combine, conspire, confederate, and agree, with others known and unknown, to knowingly and intentionally distribute and possess, with the intent to distribute, 1000 kilograms or more of marijuana, a Schedule I controlled substance.
+The superseding indictment charges that, no later than August 2007, and continuing through April 2008, in the District of South Dakota and elsewhere, the defendant, Kent Hazelrigg, did knowingly and intentionally combine, conspire, confederate, and agree with others known and unknown to the Grand Jury, to knowingly and intentionally distribute and possess with the intent to distribute 500 grams or more of a mixture or substance containing a detectable amount of methamphetamine, its salts, isomers and salts of its isomers.